molstar/molstar/docs/v6-architecture.md

 Mol* 6.0 moves to a pnpm workspace of ESM packages grouped by layer.
 Parsers, representations, and themes become explicit plugin features; `DefaultPluginSpec()` remains the full built-in composition.
 Apps keep esbuild, with dependencies and build configuration owned by each app.

 Ship `@molstar/migrate-6` with the release to handle mechanical import changes and report manual work.
-The unscoped `molstar` package retains the CDN viewer bundle only: no legacy `lib/mol-*` exports, compatibility re-exports, or CommonJS build.
+The unscoped `molstar` package retains both Viewer and MVS Stories CDN apps, including their existing script-tag APIs.
+Existing MVS HTML viewers loading `molstar@latest` must continue working without edits.
+Legacy `lib/mol-*` exports, library compatibility re-exports, and the CommonJS build are removed.

 The release also includes a standalone MolViewSpec builder, dependency-cycle removal, maintainer skills, updated developer docs, and workspace CI.